zatonovo/heroku-buildpack-erlang/README.md

     $ echo 17.0 > .preferred_otp_version
     $ git commit -m "Select 17.0 as preferred OTP version" .preferred_otp_version

+### Private git repositories (and `GIT_SSL_NO_VERIFY`)
+The buildpack now supports accessing git repositories with mismatching SSL certificates.
+In this situation git will fail due to the domain mismatch.
+Typically the solution is to set `GIT_SSL_NO_VERIFY=true` in your environment.
+Unforturnately, using the Heroku config system to set these variables doesn't work.
+Now you can simply `touch .git_ssl_no_verify` in your project base dir and enable this setting.

+### Managing the build cache
-Note that the run-time can be cached.
-If you wish to clear the cache, `touch .no_cache` in the base of your project directory.
+The run-time can be cached on heroku.
+Typically this won't be an issue, but if you wish to clear the cache, `touch .no_cache` in the base of your project directory.
+Remove the file to resume cache behavior.

 ### Build your Heroku App